samscarrow/mcp-audio-server/docs/architecture.md

 # MCP Audio Server Architecture

-This document provides a high-level overview of the MCP Audio Server architecture.
+This document provides a high-level overview of the MCP Audio Server architecture, including the request flow, key components, and design principles.

 ## System Overview